 4.5 Are individuals employed outside of the residential setting?
 Expectation: Individuals have the option to seek and gain competitive employment in the community.
-Related Questions: How does the residential setting support/accommmodate individuals who wish to pursue competitive employment in the communi ty?
+Related Questions: How does the residential setting support/accommmodate individuals who wish to pursue competitive employment in the communit :y?

 5.0 RESPECT, RIGHTS, AND CHOICE 5.1 Are individuals given the option to keep/control their own resources?
 Expectation: Individuals have the option to keep their own money and to control their own finances/resources.
 Related Questions: Do individuals have the option of having personal bank accounts?
-YES □ NO How do individuals access their personal funds?
-How does the recidential cotting ensure individuals understand they are not required to sign ever their personal How does the residential setting ensure individuals understand they are not required to sign over their personal resources to the provider?
-YES □NO 5.2 resources to the provider?
-If the residential setting is representative payee, are individuals included in the decision making related to finances as YES □NO 5.2 resources to the provider?
-If the residential setting is representative payee, are individuals included in the decision making related to finances as they are able? partmen t of Healt 5.2 resources to the provider?
-If the residential setting is representative payee, are individuals included in the decision making related to finances as they are able?
-Are individuals provided appropriate information/resources on how to file an anonymous complaint?
+YES How do individuals access their personal funds?
+How does the residential setting ensure individuals understand they are not required to sign over their personal resources to the provider?
+If the residential setting is representative payee, are individuals included in the decision making related to finances as they are able? ∐ YES 5.2 Are individuals provided appropriate information/resources on how to file an anonymous complaint?
 Expectation: Information is available to individuals on how to file an anonymous complaint.
-Telephone numbers for the De Environmental Control, Long-Term Care Ombudsman and other regulating bodies, and information for reporting Abuse, N partmen t of Healt 5.2 resources to the provider?
-If the residential setting is representative payee, are individuals included in the decision making related to finances as they are able?
-Are individuals provided appropriate information/resources on how to file an anonymous complaint?
-Expectation: Information is available to individuals on how to file an anonymous complaint.
-Telephone numbers for the De Environmental Control, Long-Term Care Ombudsman and other regulating bodies, and information for reporting Abuse, N posted in a common area of the residential setting. partmen eglect an t of Healt 5.2 If the residential setting is representative payee, are individuals included in the decision making related to finances as they are able?
-Are individuals provided appropriate information/resources on how to file an anonymous complaint?
-Expectation: Information is available to individuals on how to file an anonymous complaint.
-Telephone numbers for the De Environmental Control, Long-Term Care Ombudsman and other regulating bodies, and information for reporting Abuse, N posted in a common area of the residential setting.
-Related Questions: partmen eglect an t of Healt
+Telephone numbers for the De Environmental Control, Long-Term Care Ombudsman and other regulating bodies, and information for reporting Abuse, N posted in a common area of the residential setting. - Related Questions: How does the residential setting make information about how to register an anonymous complaint available to individuals?
+Is information about filing complaints posted in obvious and accessible areas?
+YES

 5.3 Are individuals free from coercion?
-Expectation: Individuals have the right to live in an environment free from coercion, and to exercise their right to choice a nd self-de etermina tion.
+Expectation: Individuals have the right to live in an environment free from coercion, and to exercise their right to choice a nd self-do eterminat ion.
 Related Questions: Are individuals allowed to voice grievances to the residential setting staff, public officials, the ombudsman, or any other person, without fear of reprisal, retaliation, restraint, interference, or coercion?
-YES □ NO How does the residential setting ensure residents are allowed to voice grievances without fear of reprisal, retaliation, res interference, or coercion?
+YES □ NO How does the residential setting ensure residents are allowed to voice grievances without fear of reprisal, retaliation, resinterference, or coercion?
 Please explain or provide a copy of the setting's policy and procedure on grievances. traint, Do individuals in the setting display different personal styles, haircuts, etc.?
-YES Пио and the state of t 5.4 How does staff treat individuals?
+YES NO 5.4 How does staff treat individuals?
 Expectation: Staff treats individuals in a dignified manner.
 Related Questions: Do staff greet and chat with individuals?
-YES ☐ NO Are the needs met for individuals who need a hearing aide, eyeglasses, walkers, or other assistive devices?
-YES ☐ NO Does the staff verbally communicate with individuals in a loud tone of voice?
+YES NO Are the needs met for individuals who need a hearing aide, eyeglasses, walkers, or other assistive devices?
+YES Does the staff verbally communicate with individuals in a loud tone of voice?
 If yes, please explain.
+YES

-YES □ NO - Does staff converse with individuals while providing assistance or services and during the course of the day? ☐ YES □ NO Do staff talk to other staff in front of individuals as if the individual is not there?
-YES ☐ NO Does staff address individuals in the manner they like to be addressed?
-YES □ NO
+Does staff converse with individuals while providing assistance or services and during the course of the day?
+VES Do staff talk to other staff in front of individuals as if the individual is not there?
+YES Does staff address individuals in the manner they like to be addressed?
+YES